el0px/network-analysis-agent/README.md

 Then just type what you want:

 ```
-You: load the data from data/your_file.csv
+You: load the data from data/your_file.csv or wherever your data files are stored
 You: compute correlations with threshold 0.7
 You: build the network
 You: find the top 5 hub nodes